bartbutenaers/node-red-contrib-rtsp-client/README.md

 ## Introduction

 ### RTSP basics
-RTSP (Real-Time Streaming Protocol) is an application layer protocol designed for telecommunications and entertainment systems to control the delivery of multimedia data.
+RTSP (Real-Time Streaming Protocol) is an application layer protocol designed to control the delivery of multimedia data.
 While RTSP was originally intended to be used to deliver entertainment television, it is now mainly used in IP cameras.
 RTSP can be compared to a TV remote control, because it can start/pause/stop the video and audio streams from the IP camera.

 ![RTSP protocol](https://user-images.githubusercontent.com/14224149/171836791-53dac8ed-e82c-4cd5-8aeb-aa752cbf05c7.png)